Bogdanp/quicksilver.vim/README.md

 You may cycle through the suggestion list using `Tab` and `S-Tab`. `CR` will open the current suggestion (first item in the list).

-If there is only one file in the suggestion list, pressing `Tab` will open that file.
+If there is only one item in the suggestion list, pressing `Tab` will open that item.

 Pressing `CR` when there is no pattern will go up a directory.